giellalt/giellalt.github.io/tools/docu-svn-user.md

 have aquired from the admin.
 This will enable you to check in your work.
 If you don't have a user name or just want to browse our code, just skip the username.

-After you have checked out, please run the following script, and follow the on-screen instructions:

-    main/giella-core/devtools/gtsetup.sh

-With the above commands, you have now on your local computer a copy of the source code and the environment is set up properly.

 There are also other svn repositories that may be checked out, with the same command.
 Some of them are closed, and you need a password to access